danielsaidi/website_danielsaidi/collections/_posts/2025/2025-06-09-one-number-to-rule-them-all-why-id-love-unified-os-versioning-from-apple.md

 }
 ```

-Notice how we have to memorize which iOS version that corresponds to which macOS version, and hope that we get the mapping right.
+Notice how we have to memorize which iOS version that corresponds to which macOS version, and vice versa for all the platforms that we have to support.

 ## A Potentially Beautiful Future